What are the rules?

 - When a posted need has been met, Benevolent sends a grant to the local validating partner for that need.
 That local nonprofit or agency then fulfills the need by paying the expense or making the purchase for the recipient.

 - If a specific need isn't funded to at least 95% by its date of expiration, Benevolent will not forward those funds on to the validating partner.
 Instead, we'll allocate donated funds to a similar need and let the donors know immediately.

 How much goes to the need?

 Are donations tax deductible?

-Benevolent, NFP is incorporated in the State of Illinois as a Not for Profit Corporation and has applied to receive 501(c)3 status with the Internal Revenue Service.
-We will inform donors when Benevolent receives notification of its 501(c)3 status.
-Each time a donor’s credit card is charged, Benevolent sends an email thank-you letter that can be used for tax reporting purposes.
+Benevolent, NFP is an exempt organization under section 501(c)3 of the Internal Revenue Code.
+(EIN: 45-3136367) Each time a donor’s credit card is charged, Benevolent sends an email thank-you letter that can be used for tax reporting purposes.

 Can I give something other than money or donate via PayPal?

 - If you'd like to donate more than money, we suggest reaching out to Benevolent's validating partners directly.

 What if I have a personal need?

 If you’re an individual hoping to share your need on Benevolent, you can find an organization in your area that is already a Benevolent validating partner, or you can suggest to a provider in your area that their organization sign up!

 Find the nearest validator »

 Does Benevolent fund organizational needs?

 Benevolent helps validating partners, such as nonprofits, religious organizations, and public agencies, meet their clients' needs (known on Benevolent as "validators").
 We don't currently post needs for organizations.

 What types of needs does Benevolent help with? »